The Occasion and Purpose of the Letter

-Paul presented his gospel as God’s act of salvation for those who believe in Christ’s death and resurrection.
-This salvation came to the Jews but also, and equally, to the Gentiles.
-By allowing the Gentiles into the promise, God has neither rejected his people nor abandoned them.
+Paul presented his gospel as God's act of salvation for those who believe in Christ's death and resurrection.
+This salvation came to the Jews, but also, and equally, to the Gentiles.
+By allowing Gentiles into the promise, God has not rejected his people and has not abandoned them.
 God is, above all, just and righteous.
-Paul maintained, furthermore, that scripture itself taught that salvation had always been based on fidelity and not on adherence to the written Law.
+Paul maintained, furthermore, that Scripture itself taught that salvation had always been based on faith and not on adherence to the Law.

 Pauline Models for Salvation

-Paul illustrated God’s act of salvation in a number of ways.
-One model was the judicial model.
-In this case, Paul described the human problem in legal terms.
-God was a lawmaker who had given laws; God was also the judge.
+Paul illustrated God's act of salvation in a number of ways.
+One model is the judicial model.
+In this case, Paul describes the human problem in legal terms.
+God is a lawmaker who has given laws; God is also the judge.
 All people have broken the law and must appear before God for punishment; the punishment for sin is death.
-Paul also described the solution to this problem in judicial terms: Jesus agreed to pay the penalty for others.
-God showed that he accepted Jesus’ sacrifice by raising him from the dead.
-To obtain salvation, humans must have faith in Jesus’ sacrifice and God’s acceptance of it.
+Paul also describes the solution to this problem in judicial terms: Jesus agreed to pay the penalty for others.
+God showed that he accepted Jesus' sacrifice by raising him from the dead.
+To obtain salvation, humans must have faith in Jesus' sacrifice and God's acceptance of it.

-The second model Paul presented was the participationist model.
-Here, also, the human problem is sin, but, in this case, sin is not an act that humans do in defiance of God’s will.
+The second model Paul presents is the participationist model.
+Here, also, the human problem is sin, but in this case sin is not an act that humans do in defiance of God's will.
 Rather, sin is a cosmic power to which humans are enslaved.
-The solution, again, is Jesus’ death and resurrection, but this time it reveals God’s victory over the cosmic power of sin and death.
-Christians “participate” in this victory through baptism.
-Paul believed that at baptism the Christian was united with Christ in his death and shared in his victory.
+The solution, again, is Jesus' death and resurrection, but this time it reveals God's victory over the cosmic power of sin and death.
+Christians "participate" in this victory through baptism.
+Paul believed that at baptism, the Christian was united with Christ and shared in his victory.
+Paul used these models as ways to explain sin, death, and Jesus' role in salvation.
 These models are not the only ones Paul used, and they are not mutually exclusive.
-Paul used these models as ways to explain sin, death, and Jesus’ role in salvation.

 The Flow of Paul's Argument